 A Cybersecurity Awareness communication plan is a policy-driven approach to adding vision to a specified audience’s training and awareness programs.
 It helps in building your content while considering your audience.
 The support of a well-planned communication campaign keeps users willing to invest their time in the initiative.

 Having a modern, automated Security Awareness training solution compliments these campaigns.
-For example, with Ally, you do not have to create lengthy spreadsheets and set reminders for each piece of training.
-Instead, you can proactively plan everything, and Ally will take care of the rest.
+For example, with our Security Awareness Training, you do not have to create lengthy spreadsheets and set reminders for each piece of training.
+Instead, you can proactively plan everything, and we will take care of the rest.